clearpathrobotics/cockpit-ros2-diagnostics/README.md

-** This module is under constructions and installation instructions and integration tests will not work yet **

 # Cockpit ROS 2 Diagnostics

 This is a Cockpit module that is intended to be installed alongside [Cockpit](https://cockpit-project.org/) and connects to the [foxglove bridge](https://docs.foxglove.dev/docs/connecting-to-data/ros-foxglove-bridge)